TheInspiredConjurer/zoop-word/README.md

 # zoop-word
-random word with definition using merriam-webster dictionary api
+Search or generate a random word with definition using merriam-webster dictionary api